StanfordVL/behavior/docs/intro.md

 ### Examples

 We included multiple code examples in the folder `behavior/examples`.
 Take a look there to get started.
-Additional useful examples can be found in the folder `igibson\examples` in the iGibson repository.
+Additional useful examples can be found in the folder `igibson/examples` in the iGibson repository.